paulotrc/CamundaLoanFlow/microservices/svc-riscocliente/README.md

-# svc-riscocliente
+# Microservice `svc-riscocliente` with `Springboot`
-Microservice Risco Cliente
+## Microservice for register customer data restrictions for future validation